 Here you can read my article on the Pope of Eddystone, Anne Poore and their church.
 It’s the first more extensive study on the subject.

 Chriszekal Elias a.k.a.
 Peter II: The Pope of Eddystone, Pennsylvania

 Bryan Richard Clayton (Athanasius I, 2011-?) was born in 1975 in Chicago.
-He briefly attended CMRI’s seminary in Omaha Nebraska.
+He worked as a policeman and a security guard and then briefly attended the sedevacantist CMRI seminary in Omaha, Nebraska.
 According to some sources, he thereafter received training from a traditionalist Franciscan in Mexico.
-Clayton was ordained a priest around 2005, and in 2007, he was consecrated a bishop by Bishop Patrick Taylor of the Society of the Virgin Mary, who resides in Buckley, West Virginia.
+Clayton was ordained a priest around 2005, and in 2007, he was consecrated by Bishop Patrick Taylor of the Society of the Virgin Mary, who resided in Buckley, West Virginia.